 - The assurance of revisits from the buyers

-As simply as Friedrich Schiller puts it, ‘Appearance rules the world’; and in case of ecommerce websites this rule applies to the fullest.
-The mannequins on the store’s display when in complement with the décor lure you inside the shop.
+As simply as Friedrich Schiller puts it, ‘Appearance rules the world’; and in case of eCommerce websites this rule applies to the fullest.
+The mannequins in the store’s display when in complement with the décor lure you inside the shop.
 It is the same with the frontend and the info display on your e-Store.

 If you do not answer the door in time i.e. if the landing page takes longer than expected to load, someone else is sure to fascinate your customer with their promptness and of course better offer.